Dallinger/Dallinger/docs/source/dummies_node.rst

                         "{} cannot transmit to {} as it does not have " "a connection to them".format(self, to_whom))

-As long as it does exist we create a new Transmission object and add it to the list.
-Note that the Transmission is defined by `what` is being sent, but not `to_whom` it is being sent, instead its defined by the vector its being sent along.
+As long as it does exist, we create a new ``Transmission`` object and add it to the ``list``.
+Note that the ``Transmission`` is defined by ``what`` is being sent, but not ``to_whom`` it is being sent, Instead it's defined by the Vector it's being sent along.
 More on this later.
 ::

                 t = Transmission(info=what, vector=vector)
                 transmissions.append(t)

-At the end of all this we sent the finished list back to whoever called the function in the first place.
+At the end of all this we sent the finished ``list`` back to whoever called the function in the first place.
 ::

         return transmissions

-Note that each transmission is from just one node, to one other node, and contains just a single info.
-So if you ask node1 to send five different infos to node2 you'll actually get back a list of 5 transmissions (and 5 rows will be added to the database).
-Similarly, if you ask a node to send 10 infos to 10 nodes you'll get a total of 100 transmissions.
+Note that each Transmission is from just one Node, to one other Node, and contains just a single Info.
+So if you ask `node1` to send five different Infos to `node2`, you'll actually get back a list of 5 Transmissions (and 5 rows will be added to the database).
+Similarly, if you ask a Node to send 10 Infos to 10 Nodes you'll get a total of 100 Transmissions.

-OK, go get another cup of tea, maybe something stronger too, like a biscuit - but don't worry the end is in sight.
+OK, go get another cup of tea --- maybe something stronger too, like a biscuit --- but don't worry the end is in sight.

-Right, let's say you've managed to send some transmissions to nodeB.
+Right, let's say you've managed to send some Transmissions to nodeB.
 What this actually means is that you've added a few more rows to the transmission table.
-But how can we tell nodeB to notice that this has happened?
-That's what the next function, `receive()` does.
-Wehn a node `receive()`s it basically checks its inbox.
+But how can we tell NodeB to notice that this has happened?
+That's what the next function, ``receive()`` does.
+When a Node gets a ``receive()`` message, it basically checks its inbox.
 Let's go through it slowly.
-First, note that the function takes a what argument, but that this defaults to `None`.
+First, note that the function takes a ``what`` argument, but that this defaults to ``None``.
 ::

     def receive(self, what=None):

-Next, note that the function checks the receiving node hasn't failed.
-Failed nodes aren't allowed to do anything anymore, and so if you try to make one receive some transmissions you'll get told off.
+Next, note that the function checks the receiving Node hasn't failed.
+Failed Nodes aren't allowed to do anything anymore, and so if you try to make one receive some Transmissions, you'll get told off.
 ::

         if self.failed:
             raise ValueError("{} cannot receive as it has failed."
                              .format(self))

 Assuming this check passes the function then tries to work out what exactly is being received.
-If you didn't pass anything, `what` defaults to `None` and if the function sees that `what` is `None` if just looks up a list of all your pending transmissions (more on "pending" in the Transmissions page).
+If you didn't pass anything, ``what`` defaults to ``None`` and if the function sees that ``what`` is ``None`` if just looks up a list of all your pending Transmissions (more on "pending" in the Transmissions page).
 ::

         received_transmissions = []